-Figure 2: Total PDMP Queries by AR Users, Arkansas 2021.
+Figure 2: Total PDMP Queries by AR Users, Arkansas 2022.

-In 2021, the PDMP was able to support the Gateway integration of the PDMP to electronic health records, pharmacy management systems and health information exchanges.
-By the end of the year over one third of all Arkansas providers prescribing controlled substances were utilizing the Gateway integration.
+In 2021, the PDMP was able to support with grant funding the Gateway integration of the PDMP to electronic health records, pharmacy management systems and health information exchanges.
+At the end of 2022 over 41% of providers prescribing controlled substances were searching using the gateway, a 5% increase from the end of 2021.

-Figure 3: AR PDMP Users Searching Integrated Gateway, Arkansas 2021.
+Figure 3: AR PDMP Users Searching Integrated Gateway, Arkansas 2022.